pingles/cascading.cassandra/README.md

 ### Using as a Source

-Note: The source currently does not include the key as part of the Tuple, only the column values.

 The `CassandraScheme` only needs to know the column names you wish to load tuple values for.
 Otherwise construction and use is the same as with the sink.

     Fields nameFields = new Fields("lower", "upper");